-Welch, however, was a late convert to roots music – in college she played drums in a psychedelic surf band and bass in a goth band named Penny Dreadful.
-When a college roommate played a bluegrass record by The Stanley Brothers, her future musical course was determined
+Welch, however, was a late convert to roots music.
+In college she played drums in a psychedelic surf band and bass in a goth band named Penny Dreadful.
+When a college roommate played a bluegrass record by The Stanley Brothers, her future musical course was determined.

 Welch moved to Nashville after finishing college, realising all her favourite music was made there.
-She was a successful songwriter before releasing her first album; ‘Orphan Girl’ was a standout on Emmylou Harris‘ 1995 classic Wrecking Ball.
+She was a successful songwriter before releasing her first album.
+‘Orphan Girl’ was a standout on Emmylou Harris‘ 1995 classic Wrecking Ball.
 She was fortunate to have veteran roots-rock producer T-Bone Burnett work on her 1996 debut Revival.

 Welch is billed as a solo act, but she’s supported by partner David Rawlings on guitar and harmony vocals.
 Rawlings’ guitar sound is distinctive – his primary instrument is a 1935 Epiphone Olympic arch top guitar.
-Welch has been far from prolific, only releasing five studio albums to date, although she’s also co-written many songs of the on Rawlings’ solo records.
+Welch has been far from prolific, only releasing six studio albums to date, although she’s also co-written many songs on Rawlings’ solo records.
 Her demo recordings, released in 2020 as Boots No. 2: The Lost Songs, are well worth hearing.
 She also has notable non-album material; it’s worth checking out her cover of Radiohead‘s ‘Black Star’, while 2018’s ‘When a Cowboy Trades His Spurs for Wings’ was nominated for an Oscar.

 Gillian Welch Album Reviews